Updated March 6, 2020

 San Diego County is about an hour from the happiest place on earth and is a great add on to your Disneyland visit.
 Like the Orange County area, San Diego has beaches for days.
 Unlike Orange County, San Diego is known for laid back vibes and a slower pace.
-That’s precisely why we moved here a few years ago.
+That’s precisely why we moved here almost 9 years ago.

 In this article

 - By car – Hop on “the 5” (Highway 5 to those who live outside of SoCal) and drive south for about an hour to reach the beginning of San Diego County, which is Oceanside.
 You’ll drive through Camp Pendleton for about 15 minutes, which is a Marine Base, and it’s interesting for kids to see.
 The busiest travel times between Orange County and San Diego are from 8-9am and 3-6pm, so avoid that if possible.

 - By train – Board the Amtak at the Anaheim ARTIC Station, about a mile from Disneyland.
 The one way trip will take about two hours due to stops along the way, but you’ll avoid traffic and will love the scenic route.
 The Santa Fe Station is the most central point in the city of San Diego and your best plan for getting off the Amtrak if you are spending time in San Diego.

 Where to Stay